 In addition, entrants in the firefighters with breathing apparatus category must present valid G26.3 (or comparable) certification.

 Runners in firefighters teams must wear protective firefighting equipment as specified by HuPF* (DIN EN 469) or equivalent, consisting of an outer jacket, over-trousers, protective gloves (DIN EN 659), fire brigade-issue protective boots (DIN EN 345-2 / S3) and fire helmet.
 Equipment must meet current standards and/or comparable national standards for countries other than Germany (e.g. US NFPA).
-Fully-functional breathing apparatus must be carried as extra weight, even if it is not connected.
+Fully-functional self contained breathing apparatus must be carried as extra weight, even if it is not connected.
 Runners in the pairs run with breathing apparatus must also wear a breathing apparatus connection (mask) and connect the regulator immediately before starting their run.